faenrandir/a_careful_examination/responses/response_to_faith_of_a_science_teacher.md

 I don't know, but I agree that it's wonderful.
 Still, does religious music have a monopoly on "beautiful and inspiring"?

 Also, a lot of religious music preaches doctrines that are fundamentally contrary to LDS teachings.
 Why doesn't the Spirit "turn off" [when false doctrine about the trinity is sung in the credo](https://www.reddit.com/r/mormondebate/comments/3srg9q/star_using_the_method_found_in_the_bom_for/cx2agav/) of Bach's B Minor Mass, for instance?
+Or consider this beautiful song called ["Atheist Hallelujah"](https://www.youtube.com/watch?v=N4pjB7aDBcQ) which describes a person's realization that God may not exist.
+This song, which is clearly atheistic in message, moves me as powerfully as any religious anthem ever did.  [note: given that it violates deeply held beliefs about God it may rub a theist the wrong way (likely related to the emotion of sanctity/degradation as described in [Moral Foundations Theory](http://moralfoundations.org/))].

 **[FST-39]** _Why has the doctrine of grace and the Atonement given me comfort and peace, helping me feel that I can change and be forgiven of any mistake?_

 The atonement is a very powerful concept.

-Still, we should consider the hypothetical scenario: What if the atonement had not *actually* been performed but the gospel writers merely asserted that it was properly performed.
+Still, we should consider this hypothetical scenario: What if the atonement had not *actually* been performed but the gospel writers merely asserted that it was properly performed.
 How would you know?
 Is there any proof of the atonement outside of you believing in it?
 What if some aspect of the atonement wasn't really part of the atonement package (for instance, what if the atonement didn't really cover pain but only sin?)
 How would you know?

 **[FST-40]** _Why does the gospel of Jesus Christ make so much sense and feel so true?_